 Pupils come from the immediate neighbourhoods of the respective schools, but they do run a school bus service, which also helps those students transferring from Kensington and Fulham to the Clapham and Battersea schools aged 11.
 From personal observation, the profile of pupils is mainly British and European, with somewhat less diversity than other central London prep schools.
 The school is owned by the Thomas family, and Ben Thomas himself is headmaster of Thomas’s Battersea, although he is stepping down in the summer of 2017.

 The school also runs a Kindergarten at St Mary’s Church in Battersea for children from 2.5 to 4, but these children still have to pass the 4+ assessment to be accepted into the preparatory school (the Kindergarten in Pimlico, sadly, had to close down last year).
 It offers an outstanding breadth of activities with highly quality staff and would be an excellent choice of nursery even for those who will transfer to other schools at 4+.

 All schools have been rated by Ofsted, achieving an outstanding rating in almost areas, with lots of praise for curriculum, teaching quality, pastoral care and extracurricular activities.
-While they have always been popular and oversubscribed, the announcement in March 2017 that Prince George is due to join Thomas’s Battersea in September 2017 will likely increase the popularity and reputation of the school further.
+While they have always been popular and oversubscribed, the announcement in March 2017 that Prince George would join Thomas’s Battersea in September 2017 increase the popularity and reputation of the school further.
 More importantly, the school recently announced the opening of a senior school in Battersea for pupils aged 13 – 18, relieving pupils and parents of exam stress, assuming they are happy for their children to stay on at the school.